natewatson999/node-virustotal/README.md

 Fair warning, this documentation is extremely long, so if you need to pee or need coffee; do so/ brew it before you start reading this.

 This API provides factory methods which make connection objects, which act as job queues.
-There are 4 kinds of connections: with the public API, public API with honeypot permissions, private API, and email API.
+There are 5 kinds of connections: with the public API, public API with honeypot permissions, private API, email API, Intel API.

 If you would like to subsidize the development of this module, please consider donating on patreon: https://www.patreon.com/user?u=3336787&ty=h